 The Association operated as a Regional Subsidiary under the transitional provisions of the Local Government Act 1999 until December, 2001 with a formal Charter, agreed to by Member Councils, becoming effective on the 13th December, 2001.
-Further statutory reviews of the Charter have taken place with a new Charter gazetted on the 8th February, 2007.
+Further statutory reviews of the Charter have taken place and the most recent Charter was gazetted on the 5 March, 2020.

 For details of the Association's current Charter, please refer to the "Charter" button to the side of this commentary.

 As a Regional Subsidiary of the Member Councils, the Association has as its governing document, a Charter as provided for under the Local Government Act 1999.
 The purpose for which the Association has been established is to: